prabhu30/resources/README.md

 # Resources
-A curated list of resources which i found are useful
+A curated list of resources which i found useful

 ## Roadmaps
 | SNo | Category | Link |